jamulussoftware/jamuluswebsite/wiki/en/Client-Troubleshooting.md

 ### Getting frustrated with software channels, audio routing, sample rates and more?

-It's usually far easier and more reliable to have a [mixing desk](https://www.thomann.de/pics/bdb/191244/7355025_800.jpg) to connect your kit (instruments, mic, recorder etc.) and then send a simple stereo signal to your sound interface (be sure to listen to the resulting sound from the Jamulus server via your computer though!).
+It's usually far easier and more reliable to have a [mixing desk](https://www.thomann.de/pics/bdb/191244/7355025_800.jpg) to connect your kit (instruments, mic, recorder etc.) and then send a simple stereo signal to your sound interface (be sure to listen to the resulting sound from the Jamulus Server via your computer though!).
 The huge variety of possible hardware, software and instrument combinations means that setting up your sound card to work with your particular configuration can otherwise get complicated very fast.

 ### Somebody joining your jam and being too loud?

 You can set your "New Client Level" to a low value (e.g. 10), or set the musicians you are playing with to "Solo" state (in the mixer panel on the right side).
 That way, either new entrants will be very quiet, or you won't hear them at all.

-### Can't see the server you want to join?
+### Can't see the Server you want to join?

-First check that you have the right genre server selected in your Connect window.
-Sometimes network issues mean your client won't list all the available servers.
-If you know the name of the server you want to join, you can [look up its IP address here](https://explorer.jamulus.io/).
+First check that you have the right genre Server selected in your Connect window.
+Sometimes network issues mean your client won't list all the available Servers.
+If you know the name of the Server you want to join, you can [look up its IP address here](https://explorer.jamulus.io/).
 Enter the IP address in the "Server Name/Address" field in the Connect Setup window to connect to it.

-### Not seeing a list of servers at all?
+### Not seeing a list of Servers at all?

 In the UK (and possibly other regions/routers) the Virgin Media Cable Internet Modem setting can cause an issue.
 "Block Fragmented IP Packets" should not be checked.
 For other routers/ISP, also try turning off SPI (Stateful Packet Inspection) and if that fixes it, you can make a judgment about whether to leave that off or not.

 In some cases, it may be your ISP that is blocking your use of Jamulus.
-See the note on the [server troubleshooting page](Server-Troubleshooting#nobody-can-connect-to-my-server---but-i-can-connect-locally) about "Nobody can connect to my server"
+See the note on the [server troubleshooting page](Server-Troubleshooting#nobody-can-connect-to-my-server---but-i-can-connect-locally) about "Nobody can connect to my Server"

 ### Trouble using Garageband (or other DAW) with Jamulus?